 While custom e-commerce development should always be your first response to functionality challenges, there are some Magento extensions that are so good as to make reinventing the wheel entirely unnecessary.
 Let’s call them Magento staples: beautifully coded, eminently useful apps that should be on every store’s wishlist.

 As former e-retailers with 8 years of experience, we’re exceedingly familiar with the Magento ecosystem.
-What follows then is our pick of those store staples – the very best Magento extensions for 2018 that no site should be without.
+What follows then is our pick of the very best Magento extensions for 2018 that no site should be without.

 Our Pick of the Top 10 Magento Extensions